tjcarney89/swift-boat-ios-0217/README.md

 ## Instructions

-Open the `swift-boat` project file.
+Open the `swift-boat.xcodeproj` project file.

 1. Create a new Swift file titled `Boat.swift` to hold a new class.